Graziano Pellè

 Graziano Pellè (/it/; born 15 July 1985) is an Italian former professional footballer who played as a striker.

 Pellè began his career at local Serie A club Lecce, and was loaned to three lower-division sides before moving to the Dutch club AZ in 2007.
 He won the Eredivisie title in his second of four seasons at the club.
 After brief spells back in Italy with Parma and Sampdoria, he returned to the Dutch top flight, where his consistent scoring for Feyenoord earned Pellè an £8 million transfer to Southampton in July 2014.
 In July 2016, after two seasons in the Premier League, Pellè moved to Shandong Luneng for an estimated transfer fee of £12 million.
+He returned to Parma in February 2021.

 Pellè represented Italy at under-20 and under-21 level.
 He also played for the nation's Olympic team in 2008, but was not selected for the tournament.
 He scored on his senior international debut in 2014 and was part of the Italian squad at UEFA Euro 2016, where he scored two goals before being eliminated in the quarter-final.

 Club career

 Lecce

 Born in San Cesario di Lecce, Province of Lecce, Pellè is from Monteroni di Lecce.
 He could have chosen ballroom dancing as his profession after becoming national under-12s champion in partnership with his sister Fabiana.
 He started playing for local club Lecce's youth teams; his father Roberto was a striker for Lecce in Serie C. Graziano won two Campionato Primavera titles and the 2002 Coppa Italia Primavera.
-He made his Serie A debut on 11 January 2004 in 1–2 home defeat against Bologna, making a total of two appearances in the season.
+He made his Serie A debut on 11 January 2004 in a 1–2 home defeat against Bologna, making a total of two appearances in the season.

 In January 2005, Pellè was loaned out to Catania in Serie B, being regularly used but failing to find the net.
 In the summer, he participated in the 2005 FIFA World Youth Championship with the under-20 team, scoring four goals in an eventual quarter-final exit, and returned to Lecce for the 2005–06 campaign, only to be loaned again in the winter transfer window, again to the second division, now to Crotone.

 In 2006–07 Pellè was yet again loaned to a level two club, this time to Cesena, where he had a breakthrough year with ten goals.